b2550/chsrideshare/README.md

 $ python run.py
 ```

+You need to create the database before running this software with `$ python db_create.py`.
+This only needs to be done once.

 ## Virtual Environment

 `/chsrideshare` is a Python virtual environment with all the dependencies installed.
 The software can be run with the virtual env on GNU+Linux/UNIX following these steps:

-1. Navigate to Product directory in the command line `$ cd <path to software root>/run.py`
+1. Navigate to Product directory in the command line `$ cd <path to software root>`

 2. Run `$ chsrideshare/bin/python db_create.py` in the command line